-Historically, up to 35% of patients with PNH treated with best supportive care have died within five years of diagnosis due to serious clinical outcomes such as thromboembolism (blockage of a blood vessel by a blood clot) and chronic kidney disease (CKD).
+Historically, up to one third of patients with PNH treated with best supportive care did not survive beyond five years of diagnosis due to serious clinical outcomes such as thromboembolism (blockage of a blood vessel by a blood clot) and chronic kidney disease (CKD).

 Treating Patients Who Have PNH with Soliris

 Today, patients with PNH have the benefit of a therapy specifically tested and approved for the treatment of their condition.
 Soliris works by inhibiting terminal complement, which reduces hemolysis, improves symptoms and reduces many of the major health complications associated with PNH.
 Data from an independent long-term analysis in which patients were treated with Soliris for up to eight years show that Soliris dramatically alters the natural course of PNH and improves survival to the extent that it is equivalent to that of an age- and sex-matched normal control population.